bertojo/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag
+**MSS**
+1. User requests to edit a person's tag
+2. AddressBook finds the person and displays the person's current tag
+3. User types in the new tag
+4. AddressBook ask user to confirm the change
+5. AddressBook edits the tag
+Use case ends.

+**Extensions**

+2a.
+The given index/person is invalid
+> 2a1.
+AddressBook shows an error message and ends

+3a.
+The given tag is invalid
+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements